lhx3762/COVID19-Drug-Repurposing/data/README.md

-## For data cleaning and graph construction
+## Data cleaning and graph construction